-- 96. Collaboration with United Nations entities is a cornerstone of UNICEF work.
-UNICEF continues to be fully committed to enhancing the effectiveness and coherence of the United Nations development system, including during the upcoming phase of transition from implementing the remaining the mandates of General Assembly resolution 72/279 a new regional architecture, a strengthened system offer in multi-country offices, and bolstered system-wide evaluations towards monitoring what works and addressing gaps and challenges.
-UNICEF is committed to the Common Agenda, as a United Nations system-wide vision for a new global deal in which the United Nations can act as a central agent of change for a new social contract to give a strong impetus to the Decade of Action and beyond.
-Most of the 12 themes of the Common Agenda are closely linked with the UNICEF mandate. - 97.
-To enable better, more coordinated support by the entire United Nations development system to host Governments in implementing the Sustainable Development Goals, UNICEF will contribute to the system-wide, coherent implementation of mandates outlined in the new QCPR, especially in areas that align with the UNICEF mandate and comparative advantages.
-UNICEF looks forward to substantive engagement by the United Nations Sustainable Development Group, particularly on education, gender, data and efficiencies. - 98.
-UNICEF will work with other United Nations entities, including the United Nations Development Programme (UNDP), the United Nations Population Fund (UNFPA), the United Nations Entity for Gender Equality and the Empowerment of Women (UN-Women) and the United Nations Development Coordination Office, to align cooperation frameworks and country programme documents as key to prioritizing the acceleration of results in individual outcomes with respect to related
+99. Collaboration with United Nations entities is a cornerstone of UNICEF work.
+UNICEF continues to be fully committed to enhancing the effectiveness and coherence of the United Nations development system, including during the upcoming phase of transition from implementing the remaining mandates of General Assembly resolution 72/279 - a new regional architecture, a strengthened system offer in multi-country offices and bolstered system-wide evaluations - towards monitoring what works and addressing gaps and challenges.
+UNICEF is committed to our common agenda, as a United Nations system-wide vision for a new global deal in which the United Nations can act as a central agent of change for a new social contract - to give a strong impetus to the Decade of Action and beyond.
+Most of the 12 themes of our common agenda are closely linked with the UNICEF mandate.

+100. To enable better, more coordinated support by the entire United Nations development system to host Governments in implementing the Sustainable Development Goals, UNICEF will contribute to the system-wide, coherent implementation of mandates outlined in the new QCPR, especially in areas that align with the UNICEF mandate and comparative advantages.